May Birthstone: Emerald

 CARE & CLEANING OF YOUR EMERALD JEWELRY

 Emerald is rated a 7.5-8 on the Mohs scale of hardness.
 This makes emeralds suitable for every day wear.
-While we always recommend professional cleaning, emerald jewelry may be safely cleaned at home with warm soapy water and a soft brush.
+Remember to bring your fine jewelry in at least twice a year for stone/setting checking and professional cleaning — not only is it a great excuse for us to see you and say hello, it will also keep your cherished pieces in tip-top shape!
+Emerald jewelry may be safely cleaned at home with warm soapy water and a soft brush.
 Click here for our step-by-step guide to cleaning jewelry at home.